rareddy/teiid-language-sever/README.md

-# teiid-language-sever
+# Teiid Language Sever

-Teiid Language Specific Modules
+Teiid Language Specific Modules for supporting the efforts in Syndesis and VSCode based UI tools.